pritamrauniyar/chat-application/README.md

 **Question 3:** Bonus Question: To find the number of plots in a 2D matrix.
 A plot is defined as a group of land cells connected to each other.
 The matrix contained 0s and 1s, where 0 represented water and 1 represented land.

-I performed well in this round and received a call for the next round.
+I nailed this round and received a call for the next round.

 ### Round 2: Machine Coding Round